 The Limousin was developed centuries ago in rugged southern France.
 No one can pinpoint its ancestry exactly, but many historians believe it is closely related to other cattle breeds from southwestern Europe, particularly the Blonde d’Aquitaine.

 Wherever it came from, the Limousin was designed to thrive in a harsh environment with only limited supervision.
 The French came to be very proud of this breed, because it could subsist on grass alone and still put its shoulder to the yoke whenever required.
 Not only that, but when its working days were over it fattened readily and made a good beef animal.

 In the late 1700s, the French made a short-lived attempt to cross the Limousin with the larger Charolais to enhance its beef production.
 The remarkably enhanced appetite of the new version of the Limousin was a poor fit with the rocky fields of southern France, so the experiment was abandoned until the early 1900s and the advent of man-made forages and fertilizers in the early 1900s made a second attempt possible.
 This time, however, the tool was selective mating within the breed, rather than crossbreeding.
 Slowly the Limousin began to change into the larger, more muscular animal we are used to seeing today.

 Overnight popularity led to a race for bigger and bigger frames, while qualities such as good temperament and ease of maintenance fell by the wayside.
 As black-hided cattle rose to prominence in sale barns nationwide, the next fad goal was to create a black Limousin through crossbreeding with the Angus.

-Limousin breeders, however, have decidedly changed the direction of their breed in the last few decades.
+But Limousin seedstock producers have decidedly changed the direction of their breed in the last few decades.
 In the early 1990s, restoring docility to the Limousin was chosen as the number-one goal.
 Since then, these dedicated cattlemen have been tackling one weakness after another, shaping the Limousin into a more practical beef breed.